 Competitions occur in internationally sized arenas (40m x 20m or 60m x 20m) with all rules for national competitions, apparel and equipment being regulated by ESNZ Dressage.

 Dressage competitions are delivered by ESNZ Dressage nationally, 20 ESNZ Area Groups and a number of ESNZ affiliates (eg: Pony Clubs, RAS) and ESNZ Member organisations.These groups offer a wide variety of events nationwide with the season highlights being the FEI World Dressage Challenge, North & South Island Championships, the U25 National Championships, the Open National Championships, and the Horse of the Year Show.

 There are a wide range of competitions available to riders of all ages and experience, many combined with the experience of the horse or pony.

 Competitions may be classified Non-graded or Graded.
 Introductory Level is the first level and no grading points are awarded.
 Non-graded competitions can be held at all levels.

-Graded Tests are divided into 9 Levels which progressively get more difficult from Level 1 through Level 9.
-Level 9 is Grand Prix which equates to Olympic & World Championship Level.
+Graded Tests are divided into 9 Levels which progressively get more difficult from Preliminary to Grand Prix.
+Grand Prix equates to Olympic & World Championship Level.